MichaelBell/rp2040-doom/README.md

 **NOTE: I have been testing with arm-none-eabi-gcc 9.3.1 .. it seems like other versions may cause problems with binary size, so use [gcc 9](https://developer.arm.com/downloads/-/gnu-rm) for now.**

-For USB keyboard input support, RP2040 Doom currently uses a modified version of TinyUSB included as a submodule.
-Make sure you have initialized this submodule via `git submodule update --init`

 You can create a build directly like this:

 ```bash